solana-labs/solana-program-library/docs/src/token.md

 instruction should be atomically processed with the system instruction that creates the Solana account by including both instructions in the same transaction.

+### Transferring tokens
+Balances can be transferred between Accounts using the `Transfer` instruction.
+The owner of the source Account must be present as a signer in the `Transfer` instruction when the source and destination accounts are different.

+It's important to note that when the source and destination of a `Transfer` are the **same**, the `Transfer` will _always_ succeed.
+Therefore, a successful `Transfer` does not necessarily imply that the involved Accounts were valid SPL Token accounts, that any tokens were moved, or that the source Account was present as a signer.
+We strongly recommend that developers are careful about checking that the source and destination are **different** before invoking a `Transfer` instruction from within their program.

 ### Burning